Cuyahoga County Sheriff's Office

 The Cuyahoga County Sheriff's Office is the primary law enforcement agency for Cuyahoga County, Ohio.
-The current interim sheriff is Joseph Greiner, who was named to the post on February 16, 2023.
-It provides correctional, civil, and law enforcement services to the county.
-It is the only County in Ohio that has an appointed Sheriff rather than an elected one.
+The office provides the county with correctional, civil, and law enforcement services.
+It is the only Ohio county with an appointed sheriff rather than an elected one.

 History

-The first sheriff, Smith Balwin was elected in 1810.
+In 1810, Smith Balwin was elected as the first sheriff.

 In 1982, press reports indicated indiscipline in the county jail.
 Organized crime figures were being given special privileges they used to continue their rackets from behind bars.

 In 1997, the New York Times reported the FBI claimed a guard at the jail was selling drugs and claimed to be part of a ring of several dozen local officers who protected local drug dealers.